Afalls89/backend-nc-news/ReadeMe.md

 ## `Getting Started`

 These instructions will provide you with a copy of the project on your local machine for development and testing purposes.
-See deployment for a lonk to a hosted system. notes on how to deploy the project on a live system.
+See deployment for a link to a hosted system. notes on how to deploy the project on a live system.

-On your local machine using termianl navigate to the directory where you want the repository to be situated.
+On your local machine using terminal navigate to the directory where you want the repository to be situated.

 in the terminal type: